szhang7/szhang7.github.com/_posts/ubuntu/2013-04-13-configuring-the-development-environment.md

 One should load RVM into a shell session as a function (run the 'rvm' script).
 To do that, add the following line to '~/.bash_profile':

-    [[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm" #load RVM into a shell session as a function
+    [[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm" #Load RVM into a shell session as a function
     PATH=$PATH:$HOME/.rvm/bin #Add RVM to PATH for scripting

-Open a new terminal or run the following command to reload /.bash_profile in the current terminal.
+Open a new terminal or run the following command to reload /.bashrc in the current terminal.
 The problem should be solved.

-    $ source ~/.bash_profile
+    $ source ~/.bashrc

 (Read more:<http://blog.sina.com.cn/s/blog_9d6e035501010lol.html>)